 - BEST OVERALL: AeroGarden Black Harvest Indoor Hydroponic Garden

 - BEST BANG FOR THE BUCK: TORCHSTAR Indoor Garden Kit

-- BEST AQUAPONIC GARDEN: Back to the Roots Water Garden
+- BEST AQUAPONIC: Back to the Roots Water Garden

 What to Consider When Choosing the Best Indoor Garden